davidbrowne/dsga/README.md

 *  ```length()``` - relies on ```Count``` template parameter, and it returns type ```int```.
 * ```size()``` - relies on ```Count``` template parameter, and it returns type ```std::size_t```.

+## How The Matrices Work

+The matrices each have between 2-4 rows and 2-4 columns, inclusive, giving 9 possible sizes.
+The components of the matrices must be floating point types.
+The matrices store things in column major order, and the naming reflects that.
+It can be confusing to read since that is the opposite of the mathematical notation for matrices.
+The columns are represented as an array of floating point ```dsga::basic_vector``` in the ```dsga::basic_matrix``` class.
+The columns of the matrix are accessible via array notation, i.e., ```operator []```.
+The rows of the matrix are accessible via the ```template row<N>()``` function.

+For an example of GLSL vs. math notation, ```mat4x2``` is a matrix with 4 columns with 2 rows, but math notation specifies the number of rows first, followed by number of columns.
+So a ```mat4x2``` in ```dsga``` is a 2x4 matrix using math notation.

 ## Testing

 This project uses [doctest](https://github.com/onqtam/doctest) for testing.
 I occasionally use [nanobench](https://github.com/martinus/nanobench) for understanding implementation tradeoffs.